Crystal T’ai Chi © - All Rights Reserved. Site updated 27 May 2010 Contact

 Since its introduction, a seated variant and one to help Back Pain have been developed.

-We are trained instructors for this form and use it as an introductory form for all our classes.
+We are trained instructors for TCA and use it as an introductory form for all our classes.

 View our article “How T’ai Chi helps with Arthritis”